Browse by Medical Category

 Dr. Beecher published the groundbreaking publication, “The Powerful Placebo.”
 He advocated for the placebo effect to be tested in all clinical trials, in what he called double-blind placebo controlled studies (studies in which new drugs are tested against a placebo, and neither the doctor nor patients knows whether a patient is receiving a placebo or the drug being tested).
 His publication was widely hailed and laid the foundation for a new generation of medical trials and testing around the world.

 Critical care began at Mass General with the establishment of the first five-bed Respiratory Intensive Care Unit (RICU) in the United States.
-Today, Mass General has more than 130 critical care beds, which are organized into nine different intensive care units within the Critical Care Center.
+Today, Mass General has more than 130 critical care beds, which are organized into nine different intensive care units.

 Dr. Beecher published a landmark paper called “Ethics and Clinical Research” in the New England Journal of Medicine, which is considered to be one of the most influential papers written about experimentation involving human subjects.
 Beecher’s work laid the foundation for the Institutional Review Board (IRB) and guidelines on informed consent.